 Zyflamend, a unique herbal preparation with nonselective COX inhibitory activity induces apoptosis of prostate cancer cells that lack COX-2 expression, Researchers noted that the supplement caused the death of prostate cancer cells in a test tube.

 Several clinical studies of this supplement involve cancer, with an emphasis on prostate cancer and to a lesser degree, pancreatic cancer.
 That's pretty rare as dietary supplement research goes.

 The research is interesting but, for the moment, most evidence is limited to lab animal and test-tube studies.
 I only found 1 human study of Zyflamend and prostate cancer.

 Note.
-When I say “test tube study” I'm making a very general statement regarding research that is not conducted in either lab animals or humans.
-I'm purposely not being technical.
+When I say “test tube study” I'm making a general statement regarding research that is not conducted in either lab animals or humans.

 The supplement may reduce PSA levels, something men may be interested in.
 One study mentioned above has noted the supplement can lower PSA levels.
 Currently, there is no evidence the supplement reduces the risk of prostate cancer.
 Whether the supplement can help breast cancer needs more study.

 Zyflamend And Osteoporosis

 One test-tube study noting the supplement suppressed the formation of osteoclasts, a type of bone-eating cell that plays a role in the formation of osteoporosis and osteopenia.

 Theoretically, this might hint the supplement may offer protection against osteoporosis and/or osteopenia but since there are no human studies of this, it is difficult to tell how much help it would be at this time.
 The best defense against osteoporosis is exercise.